 The underworld was indeed spectacular.
 I am not particularly familiar with different fish species, but some I did recognize: Bluestreak cleaner wrasse, Pink amemonefish, Long-nose butterflyfish, Coral grouper, Moon wrasse and a few different Clownfish species.
 Some creatures could be seen from the boat, such as Tramperfish and massive schools of Sergeant major fish.

-To see wildlife above water, go whale watching in the Gulf of Thailand!
+To see marine wildlife above water, go whale watching in the Gulf of Thailand!

 On the way back from the snorkelling trip the weather started to change.
 But before the sky darkened we saw a small waterspout touch down on the water near one of the small islands.
 After which the tropical storm moved in and we were happy to climb out of the boat to the safety of dry land.